mounimRhouli/2024-InnovAI-Hackathon/README.md

-### **"MATE"**: Personalized Recommendation Engine
+# MATE: Personalized Recommendation Engine

-**Project Vision**
+## Abstract

+### Background and Problem Statement
+In today's world, decision-making has become increasingly complex due to the sheer number of choices available across various services, from hotels and restaurants to local attractions and transportation options.
+Personalized recommendations can help users navigate these choices, leading to better experiences.
+However, many existing recommendation systems lack a deep understanding of the user’s financial status, preferences, and specific needs, making the recommendations less relevant and effective.

+### Impact and Proposed Solution
-Our project, "MATE" is an intelligent recommendation engine designed to simplify decision-making for users by tailoring suggestions across various services, including restaurants, hotels, attractions, transport options, and local activities.
-By leveraging data on users' financial status, preferences, and specific needs, we aim to offer highly personalized recommendations that enhance their experiences and help them make informed choices effortlessly.
+Our project, "MATE", seeks to solve this problem by building an intelligent recommendation engine that personalizes suggestions across different services.
+By analyzing users' financial status, preferences, and specific needs, we aim to deliver highly relevant recommendations that help users make more informed and enjoyable decisions.
+The system will start with hotel recommendations as a test case, providing users with personalized hotel suggestions based on their budget, preferred amenities, and desired location.

-**Our Approach**
-We’ve chosen to begin with **hotel recommendations** as the first use case for our project.
-This step allows us to establish a robust foundation for understanding user behavior and fine-tuning our recommendation algorithms.
-Our hotel recommendation system personalizes suggestions by taking into account:

-1. **Financial Status**: Adjusting recommendations based on the user's budget to ensure affordability.
-2. **Preferences**: Catering to specific user needs such as preferred amenities (e.g., free Wi-Fi, pool, spa).
-3. **Location**: Matching users to hotels near their desired location for convenience.

-**Why Start with Hotels?**
-Hotels are central to travel and tourism, where the need for personalization is critical.
-A well-optimized hotel recommendation system can serve as a strong entry point into the broader domain of service recommendations.
-This approach allows us to:

-- **Validate Our Framework**: Test our algorithms and personalization techniques in a focused domain.
-- **Gain User Insights**: Collect feedback and usage patterns to refine our methods for future expansions into other services.
-- **Showcase Tangible Impact**: Demonstrate how personalization adds value by helping users find their ideal stay effortlessly.
+### Project Outcomes and Deliverables
+1. **Personalized Hotel Recommendation System**: A fully functioning recommendation engine tailored to the specific needs of the user.
+2. **User Insights**: Data on how users interact with the system, which will guide future improvements.
+3. **Extensible Framework**: The system will be designed to expand into other service areas (restaurants, attractions, transport) in the future.
+4. **Documentation**: Clear instructions on how to set up and use the recommendation system.